Cybersecurity Maturity Model Certification (CMMC) Domains Explained

 Physical Protection Your organization must provide evidence of the physical security surrounding your assets and prove that they are protected.

-Recovery This domain requires you to keep and log media backups necessary to your organization.
+Recovery This domain requires you to keep and log media backups necessary for your organization.
 These must be logged to ensure continuity among backups and mitigate lost data.

 Risk Management Risk Management is the process of identifying and evaluating the risk that affects your company using periodic risk assessments and vulnerability scanning.
 This includes your own organization’s risk as well as that of your vendors.